AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 %}

-So, I tried four productivity 3 modules in an assembling machine 3 but this slowed down the machine so much that the processing energy was almost more than the total fuel energy it put out!
+So, I tried four productivity 3 modules in an assembling machine 3, but this slowed down the machine so much that the processing energy was almost more than the total fuel energy it put out!
 Next, I tried to dampen some of the inflated power consumption and speed loss by replacing the fourth productivity 3 module with an efficiency 3 module.
-This was helpful but insufficient.
-Afterwards I changed strategy and used a speed module 3 instead of the efficiency 3 module, to restore the speed of the machine and cut down the processing time.
+This was helpful, but insufficient.
+Afterwards, I changed strategy and used a speed 3 module instead of the efficiency 3 module, to restore the speed of the machine and to cut down the processing time.
 While this saved more energy than the efficiency module, it still did not make enough of a difference.
-I tried more module combinations after that and even tried adding various beacon combinations too (no diagrams for those) but no matter what I only managed to get close to a breakeven.
+I tried more module combinations after that and even tried adding various beacon combinations too (no diagrams for those), but no matter what, I only managed to get close to a breakeven.

-Based on these examples, it seems that while modules do offer some significant boosts to energy gains, they do not necessarily make every single fuel processing step offer net gains.
+Based on these examples, it seems that while modules can offer a significant increase in the energy gain for some fuel processing steps, it isn't the case for every step.

 ## So how useful is fuel processing in general?